 }

-This code has the same behavior as that of Listing 9-5 but doesn’t contain any match expressions and is a bit cleaner to read.
+Although this code has the same behavior as Listing 9-5, it doesn’t contain any match expressions and is cleaner to read.
 Come back to this example after you’ve read Chapter 13, and look up the unwrap_or_else method in the standard library documentation.
-There’s many more of these methods that can clean up huge nested match expressions when dealing with errors.
+Many more of these methods can clean up huge nested match expressions when you’re dealing with errors.

+prod: check xref